Yubing325/LoadingAnimations/README.md

 ### demo3

 this demo using CSS3 to build the animations.
 CSS3 is greater than GIF loading methods in terms of the size and execution time.

+### demo4

+this demo shows a top-fixed bar loading animations and when the page was loaded, it's fade out automatically.
+You can cusomize the color and bar height in stylesheet.